abasituk/Shelly-Automated-Agile-Octopus/README.md

 - The Relay Subsystem:
   - A circuit which utilises a relay to power an appliance as requested by the control subsystem.

-*Enclosures are available to be 3D printed for each subsystem*

 ## Control Subsystem Build Guide